top of page

 The noun 'safeguard' has an etymology rooted in the idea of protection and safety.
 It can be traced back to the Old English word 'sæfnes,' which is a combination of 'sæ' (meaning safe) and 'nes' (meaning a state or condition).
 This Old English term evolved into 'safegard' during Middle English, and eventually, the modern spelling 'safeguard' emerged.
 The concept of a 'safeguard' has consistently revolved around the notion of taking measures or actions to ensure the safety, security, or well-being of someone or something.
 The word's etymology reflects its fundamental purpose – to guard against harm or danger and maintain a state of safety and protection.

-Quiz: Find the meaning of the noun safeguard:
+Find the correct meaning of the noun safeguard:

 Try Again!